freeton20/prettier-plugin-solidity/README.md

 **NOTE**

 This is the fork of the Ethereum-solidity plugin for prettier.
-This plugin works with Everscale Solidity (or ton-solidity)
+This plugin works with Everscale Solidity (or ton-solidity).
+Works with `.sol` and `.tsol` files.
+It's not compatible with Ethereum Solidity.

 ---